Treatment for Panic Attacks

 Therapy

 Panic disorder is a treatable condition with a good prognosis.
 The state-of-the-art therapy is a combination of pharmacological treatment (medication) and psychotherapy.
-Most of the surveys show the high effectiveness of cognitive behavioral therapy (CBT) as well as psychodynamic psychotherapy.
+Most of the surveys show the high effectiveness of cognitive behavioural therapy (CBT) as well as psychodynamic psychotherapy.

-Panic Attacks and their Treatment in Bulletpoints
+Panic Attacks and their Treatment in Bullet Points

 • Approximately four percent of people develop panic disorder at some point in their lives.